aosabook/500lines/data-store/data-store.markdown

-[PostgreSQL](http://www.postgresql.org/) calls this reclamation "vacuuming" (which makes old row space available for re-use), and [CouchDB](http://couchdb.apache.org/) calls it "compaction" (by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
+[PostgreSQL](http://www.postgresql.org/) calls this reclamation "vacuuming" (which makes old row space available for re-use), and [CouchDB](http://couchdb.apache.org/) calls it "compaction" (by rewriting the "live" parts of the data into a new file, and atomically moving it over the old one).

 DBDB could be enhanced to add a compaction feature,